SahilAnower/EcomEase/README.md

 ```

 ### 3. Start Services
-Ensure you have Docker installed and running, then start the required dependencies (e.g., RabbitMQ, Kafka, MySQL) using Docker Compose.
+Ensure you have Docker installed and running, then start the required dependencies (e.g., RabbitMQ) using Docker Compose.

 ```bash
 docker-compose up
 ```
+For running rabbitmq in local: `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management`.
+This runs the rabbitmq server
+on port 5672, and the management server on port 15672.

 ### 4. Run Individual Services
 Navigate to each service folder and run the following: